AY2526S1-CS2103T-W12-4/tp/docs/UserGuide.md

 - Edits the property at the specified `INDEX`. `INDEX` here refers to the index number shown in the displayed property list. `INDEX` **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- Properties cannot be edited to have the same `NAME`, `ADDRESS` and `PRICE` as itself
+- Properties cannot be edited to have the same `NAME` as itself

 Examples:

-- `editp 2 n/Sunshine Condo pr/120000 a/ 123 Testing Rd` Edits the property name, price and address to be `Sunshine Condo`, `120000` and `123 Testing Rd` respectively
+- `editp 2 n/Sunshine Condo a/123 Testing Rd pr/1000000` Edits the property name, price and address to be `Sunshine Condo`, `1000000` and `123 Testing Rd` respectively

 ![Editing a property](images/results/editp.png)
-*Result from using the command `editp 2 n/Sunshine Condo a/123 Testing Rd pr/1000000`*

 ### Locating properties by property name: `findp`